 Rolling Meadows high net worth divorce attorneys should be mindful of these factors, and others as well, during court hearings and settlement negotiations.
 Arguments based on the factors usually resonate well with Cook County judges.
 And, these same judges are unlikely to approve out-of-court settlements which are inconsistent with the legal property division factors.

 High net worth marriage dissolutions involve some unique emotional and financial issues.
-For a free consultation with an experienced high asset divorce lawyer in Rolling Meadows, contact Delaney Heckman.
+For a free consultation with an experienced high asset divorce lawyer in Rolling Meadows, contact Andrea Heckman Law.
 We routinely handle matters in Cook County and nearby jurisdictions.